the1lab/1lab/src/Cat/Site/Instances/Frame.lagda.md

 [[subcanonical|subcanonical coverage]], i.e. all of its covering sieves are pullback-stable [[colimits]].
 This is essentially by definition: in the open coverage, a family over $U$ is covering if its union is $U$, i.e. if its *colimit* is $U$.
-Regardless, Agda will still ask that we do a bit of shuffling, and this is where our lemma for simplifying pullbacks comes in.
+Regardless, Mikan will still ask that we do a bit of shuffling, and this is where our lemma for simplifying pullbacks comes in.

 ```agda